 So, my advice is to immediately put these as the must-have items on your vegan shopping list!

 The oleic acid in this good-fat-filled fruit works to improve cholesterol levels, while potassium and folate lower the risk of stroke and heart attacks.
 Avocados are the perfect choice to satisfy a savory fix.
 Slice an avocado and sprinkle with a dash of sea salt for the perfect afternoon snack, or dice it into cubes and toss into a delicious, calcium-rich kale salad.
-You can also try these Melt-In-Your Mouth Creamy Stuffed Avocados.

 Ever wonder why this superfood has such a deep blue coloring?
 The culprit is flavanoids, antioxidants that fight free radicals contributing to heart disease, cancer, osteoporosis, and Alzheimer’s.
 Blueberries can liven up a morning routine by simply being stirred into soy yogurt or oatmeal, and they offer the perfect healthy snack time treat when eaten straight from the container.
 Adding blueberries to muffin and pancake batters is one way to sneak these nutritional powerhouses into a diet, but a healthier and equally sugary alternative is to use them in homemade popsicles!